anyaevostinar/anyaevostinar.github.io/classes/257-w26/project-2-flask.md

   * The test suite has 90% coverage
   * The test suite includes integration tests
   * The 404 page has clear instructions on how to use the website features, including specific, functional examples
+  * The API functionality is isolated via a `Blueprint` and appropriate URL
   * The features are interesting and enable the user to gain a large amount of information from the dataset
   * The features support the specified user stories
   * The route parameter(s) are highly effective in enabling the user to gain specific information from the dataset